minyk/Pathfinder-ACG-FAQ-KO/classdeck/classdeck-sorcerer.md

 Resolution: On the spell Confusion, add the Attack trait.

-posted Nov 3, 2014 | back to top
+posted November 2014 | back to top

 ## Should you really be able to acquire the Incanter with the Divine trait?